 Our sales strategies aim to scale revenue as quickly as possible without relying on high expenditure of capital or human resources.
 These strategies involve forming relationships, leveraging partner resources, and finding the most effective methods to grow revenue.
 First, we form relationships with companies that have the most influence and resources in each of the restaurant, hotel, and senior living sectors.
 For restaurants, this means companies like major food distribution and point-of-sale companies that have a large distributed sales force and a massive customer network in the United States.
 Hotel and senior living sectors are much more concentrated, so we primarily focus on companies that set industry standards, and leverage our success with these companies to promote our brand and products.
 Second, we build out networks of referral agents, independent sales agents, and distributors that provide high penetration into the market at a local and regional level.
 Companies that wish to become our distributors or resellers must provide evidence they have the technical know-how and financial capability to effectively represent our brand.
 Potential distributors are asked to provide evidence of strong sales revenue, adequate technical support capabilities, and a list of customers they will be approaching with our product.
 Distributors are only certified once we find that their customer base is a good fit for our products and they have the capabilities to represent our brand.
-We currently have

-12 certified distributors operating in the U.S., 35 certified independent sales agents, and an internal enterprise sales team of 5.
+We currently have 12 certified distributors operating in the U.S., 35 certified independent sales agents, and an internal enterprise sales team of 5.
 Third, we build and retain a professional internal enterprise sales force that is creative, driven, and believes in the mission and values of the company.
 This sales force is our liaison with our partners and customers, who foster these relationships and build a solid foundation for the company.

 We market our products primarily through digital marketing, sales outreach, industry exhibitions, and client referrals.
 Direct online inquiries are the main source of our leads.
 Over the last two years, we have exhibited at national conferences such as the Consumer Electronics Show (CES), National Restaurant Association Show, Future Travel Experience Global, Leading Age Annual Expo, Leading Age Leadership Conference, National Restaurant Association Leadership Conference, and the Bar and Restaurant Exhibition.
 We also hosted sessions at these shows to educate attendees on the value preposition around service robotics.
-For 2023, we plan to attend both CES and the National Restaurant Association Show.
+In 2023, we attended CES, the National Restaurant Association Show, the Bar and Restaurant Exhibition and a few others.
+Later in 2023, we will be attending Leading Age and The Hospitality Show, the largest senior living and hotel conventions in the U.S., respectively.